Project Name

 Construction of all new signalling assets between the project boundary, this included:

-• Installation of 30km of new multicore LV and HV cable to connect new signalling assets
+• Installation of 30km of new multicore LV and HV cable to connect new signalling assets.

-• Manufacture, assembly and installation of new Signals
+• Manufacture, assembly and installation of new signals.

-• Installation of new Axle Counters and Trainstops
+• Installation of new axle counters and trainstops.

-• Upgrade of Macleod Relay Room to support installation of new Westrace MKII CBI
+• Upgrade of Macleod relay room to support installation of new Westrace MKII CBI.

-• Installation of new pedestrian crossing equipment to convert Wattle Drive Pedestrian crossing from passive to active
+• Installation of new pedestrian crossing equipment to convert Wattle Drive Pedestrian crossing from passive to active.

-• Decommissioning and removal of redundant infrastructure
+• Decommissioning and removal of redundant infrastructure during major commissioning.

 Testing and Commissioning delivery including:

-• Occupation support to provide asset isolations for all construction occupations
+• Occupation support to provide asset isolations for all construction occupations.

-• Pre-testing of new signalling system prior to commissioning
+• Pre-testing of new signalling system prior to commissioning event.

-• T&C of new system in major commissioning event
+• T&C of new system in major commissioning event.

 Key Achievements